 Determine whether there have been any shortfall penalties in the past four years.

-If superannuation guarantees charges are unpaid before the due date, the Commissioner of Taxation may issue a director penalty notice which will be equal the unpaid liabilities.
+If superannuation guarantees charges are unpaid before the due date, the Commissioner of Taxation may issue a director penalty notice which will be equal to the unpaid liabilities.

-Ensure that the increase in the superannuation guarantee rate from 11% (1 July 2023-30 June 2024) to 11.5% from 1 July 2024 has been properly implemented and has not resulted in any shortfalls.
+Ensure that the increase in the superannuation guarantee rate from 11.5% (1 July 2024 – 30 June 2025) to 12% from 1 July 2025 has been properly implemented and has not resulted in any shortfalls.